Your cart has expired remaining to complete your purchase

 When is the program?

 NYO-USA is a summer program, scheduled each year for three to four weeks between late June and mid-August, depending on the tour destination and itinerary.
-The 2024 program will take place from mid-July to mid-August.
+The 2025 program will take place from early July to early August.
 Specific arrival and departure dates will be announced later.
 Because of the intensive nature of the program, no absences for any part of this period are permitted.

 Where does the NYO-USA training residency take place?